openstack/operations-guide/doc/ops-guide/source/ch_ops_advanced_configuration.rst

 achieve this, the developers add configuration options to their code that allow the behavior of the various components to be tweaked depending on your needs.
-Unfortunately, it is not possible to cover all possible deployments with the default configuration values.advanced configuration configuration optionsconfiguration options wide availability of
+Unfortunately, it is not possible to cover all possible deployments with the default configuration values.

 At the time of writing, OpenStack has more than 3,000 configuration options.
-You can see them documented at `the OpenStack configuration reference guide <http://docs.openstack.org/liberty/config-reference/content/config_overview.html>`_.
+You can see them documented at the
+`OpenStack configuration reference
+guide <http://docs.openstack.org/liberty/config-reference/content/config_overview.html>`_.
 This chapter cannot hope to document all of these, but we do try to introduce the important concepts so that you know where to go digging